kauri-io/Content/deploy-to-aws/deploy-to-aws.md

 ```
 You can get the `consortiumId` and `environmentId` variables by manually opening the kaleido block explorer in your browser and then copy and pasting the url generated.

-Also the `kaleidoIPFSUrl` is the IPFS Url we generated when setting up an IPFS node above.
+The `kaleidoIPFSUrl` is the IPFS Url we generated when setting up an IPFS node above.

 Also change the file `/truffle-react-box-frontend/client/src/utils/IPFS.js` and replace the line
 ```js